On August 2, 1992, Jackie Joyner-Kersee becomes the first woman ever to win two consecutive Olympic gold medals in the heptathlon.

 Four years later, Joyner-Kersee entered the 1992 Olympics in Barcelona the heavy favorite to win heptathlon gold.
 Now a seasoned veteran of the circuit, she led the field for the entire event.
 On August 2, the second day of competition, Joyner-Kersee started the day with a long jump of 23’3 “, good for first place.
 Prior to her final jump, though, she was run into while sprinting next to her rival Sabine Braun of Germany.
 Braun had defeated an injured Joyner-Kersee at the 1991 world championships, and the bump was later deemed “psychological warfare” by Bob Kersee.
 It was no matter to his wife, though: She overcame a poor finish in the shot-put by finishing the 800 meters in a respectable 2:11, which gave her a total of 7,044 points and the gold medal.
 It was only the seventh time that a woman had scored 7,000 points in the heptathlon, and the sixth time Joyner-Kersee had broken the barrier.

 At the 1996 Atlanta Olympics, Joyner-Kersee’s many fans were disappointed when a hamstring injury forced her to withdraw from the heptathlon.
 She was able to struggle through the long jump, however, and won the bronze.
-This was her sixth Olympic medal, the most ever won by an American woman in track and field.
+She announced her retirement in 1998.